dotnet/docs/docs/framework/migration-guide/mitigation-path-normalization.md

 - The use of device syntax to access alternate data streams is supported.

 ## Impact

 For apps that target the .NET Framework 4.6.2 or later, these changes are on  by default.
 They should improve performance while allowing methods to access previously inaccessible paths.

- Apps that target the [!INCLUDE[net_v461](../../../includes/net-v461-md.md)] and earlier versions but are running under the .NET Framework 4.6.2 or later are unaffected by this change.
+Apps that target the .NET Framework 4.6.1 and earlier versions but are running under the .NET Framework 4.6.2 or later are unaffected by this change.

 ## Mitigation
  Apps that target the .NET Framework 4.6.2 or later can opt out of this change and use legacy normalization by adding the following to the [\<runtime>](../../../docs/framework/configure-apps/file-schema/runtime/runtime-element.md) section of the application configuration file: